JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 ### 🖥️ Sample HTTP Requests (`GlobalExceptionHandler.http`)

 Below are the HTTP request definitions used to invoke and test the API endpoints.
-You can run these using Visual Studio's `.http` file support or import them into REST clients like Postman or Insomnia.
+You can run these using Visual Studio's `.http` file support or import them into REST clients like `Postman` or `Insomnia`.

 ```http
 @GlobalExceptionHandler_HostAddress = http://localhost:5156